pingidentity/pingidentity-devops-getting-started/docs/home/portalUpdates.md

 # Recent portal updates
 This page provides details on significant changes to this portal.

+# September 2023

+## A statement on AWS EFS/EBS

+Some of the product documentation does not explicitly explain the recommended storage solution to use when running on AWS.
+Clarification was added, particularly when running Ping products in containerized environments [here](../reference/awsStorage.md).

 # July 2023

 ## Read-only filesystem example and explanation